meghan-odonnell/100-days-of-code/r1-log.md

 ### R1D3 - May 18

-Reviewing Vue and axios materials and troubleshooting API services in Vue.js for my Lord of the Rings WordCloud project.
+Reviewing Vue and Axios materials and troubleshooting API services in Vue.js for my Lord of the Rings WordCloud project.

+### R1D4 - May 19

+Troubleshooting API services in Vue.js for my Lord of the Rings WordCloud project.
+Spelling component names is important...

+### R1D5 - May 20

+Cleared up some errors and now I'm figuring out how to render the JSON image response